saravenpi/dotfiles/README.md

 chmod +x install.sh
 ./install.sh
 ```
-dnd the config should be up and running !
+now the config should be up and running !